StoneStepsInc/StoneStepsWebalizer/README.md

 names for some common Linux flavors.

 Once all dependencies are installed, change to the source directory and run `make`.

-Compiled binaries are generated in the `build` directory.
+Compiled binaries are generated in the `build` directory, if you want to copy them into directories of your choice.

+You can also install all files into directories described in the installation section above by running `sudo make install`.
+A short reference for installation directories and configuration variables is available via `make install-info`.

+Run `sudo make uninstall` to uninstall.

 ## Running the Webalizer